two2012/CSE-151A-Group-Project/README.md

 We will improve the model by using polynomial regression, which might better capture the relationship between the predictors and Total UPDRS.

-## Third Model : Polynomial Regression with multiple features
+## Third Model : Polynomial Regression with single feature

-We selected the features age', 'test_time','HNR', 'RPDE', 'DFA', 'PPE' to predict UPDRS with linear regression since based on previous pairplot, these five features has the highest correlation with UPDRS.
+We selected the features 'age' to predict UPDRS with polynomial regression since based on previous pairplot, this feature has the highest correlation with UPDRS.

 ### 1. Training the Model